adam-lowe/treeofmeaning2/README.md

 *Add 2 more links-*

-Further desc on Fonts and color scheme
+Fonts and colors make use of the following

+#000034

+#101846

+#ff2f92

+Font: Calibri

 Issues